Caspar Decurtins: Life

 Caspar Decurtins was born in Trun, a small village in the Romansh speaking western part of the canton.
-His father, Laurenz Christian Decurtins, was a physician and one of the local land owners.
+His father, Laurenz Christian Decurtins, was a physician and one of the local landowners.
 His mother, born Margaretha Katharina Latour, also came from a prominent family in the Vorderrhein (literally: "pre-Rhine") valley.
 The politician Caspar de Latour (1827-1861) was a paternal uncle.

 He attended Gymnasium (secondary school) in Disentis and Chur, before moving to Germany in 1875 to conclude his university-level studies.
-He studied History, Art history and Civil Law at Munich and Heidelberg where after just three (half-year) terms he received his doctorate in 1876.
+He studied History, Art history and Civil Law at the Ludwig-Maximilians-Universität München and Heidelberg University where after just three (half-year) terms he received his doctorate in 1876.
 His doctoral work concerned the seventeenth century Grisons Landammann ("chief magistrate") Nikolaus Maissen.
 He then spent a term at Strasbourg.
 In political terms, he had grown up in the liberal enlightenment ambience of his mother's family, the Latours.
 He showed early evidence of his own political commitment in 1874, however, when he was expelled from the Swiss "Zofinger" students' association while still in Chur, after he showed his support for Ultramontanism.
 In 1875, he joined an alternative student association, the Schweizerischer Studentenverein.

 Decurtin returned to Grisons in 1877 and immediately involved himself in politics.
-On 6 May 1877, despite his youth, he was proposed for election by around 1,300 eligible voters and elected to the Cantonal parliament (" Grosse Rat" / "Grand Conseil"), representing the Cadi electoral district and remaining a member till 1904.
+On 6 May 1877, despite his youth, he was proposed for election by around 1,300 eligible voters and elected to the Cantonal parliament (" Grosse Rat" / "Grand Conseil"), representing the Cadi electoral district and remaining a member until 1904.
 In the cantonal assembly he took a leadership role within the Catholic-Conservative faction, today seen as the principal forerunner of the Christian Democratic People's Party.
 Following the 1881 national election he was elected a member of the lower house of the Swiss Federal (i.e. national) parliament.

 A principal focus of his contributions was in the area of social reform.
 In the national parliament (as in the cantonal one) his was a forceful presence, but he was resolutely non-tribal in his political approach, happy to oppose laissez-faire economic doctrines then in fashion with fellow conservatives, and to work with liberals and socialists in pursuit of social catholic objectives.
 "Hunger is neither catholic nor protestant", as he pointed out.
 He joined up with Georges Favon, the radical member from Geneva, to draft and argue for a motion supporting an international law for the protection of workers.
 His willingness to work with "the left" was believed to be out of keeping with his catholic ultramontane convictions, and attracted lively criticism from within his own party.

 There were socially progressive measures that he backed, designed to protect the most socially disadvantaged members of society.
 He supported half-day working on Saturdays and the establishment of Sunday as a day of rest.
 On the other hand, he staunchly opposed other "left-wing" goals including railway nationalisation, creation of a Swiss national bank or public subsidy for schools, always fearful of state intervention in school affairs.